Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Decentralized Computation Of The Next Best Neighboring Leader

+{In order to obtain a global optimum,~\eqref{eq:minimization_first} should be minimized among all the agents in the group, i.e., by setting $\calL_k=\{1,\ldots,N\}$.
+However this would result in a fully centralized optimization problem.
+Since we aim for a \emph{decentralized} solution, in this section we consider a decentralized (sub-optimal) version where~\eqref{eq:minimization_first} is solved only among the $1$-hop neighbors of the current leader $l_k$, i.e., by setting $\calL_k = \calN_{l_k}$.
+Nevertheless, even in this `decentralized' case, evaluating~\eqref{eq:minimization_first} for each $l\in\calL_k$ requires to compute two global quantities for each $l$, i.e., $\Vert {\Bolde}(t_k,\,l) \Vert^2_{k_n}$ and $\mu_l$.
+We then now provide the third main contribution of this paper by showing how to render this computation fully distributed, i.e., only relying on local and $1$-hop information available to the master and to the current leader.

 Let us then consider the evaluation of $\Vert {\Bolde}(t_k,\,m) \Vert^2_{k_n} \, e^{-2\;\mu_m T}$ in~\eqref{eq:minimization_first} by a candidate agent $m\in\calL_{k-1}$.
 This requires knowledge of two global quantities: the error norm $\Vert {\Bolde}(t_k,\,m) \Vert^2_{k_n}$ and the connectivity eigenvalue $\lambda_{2,m}$ of digraph $\calG_m$ for computing $\mu_m$ via~\eqref{eq:mu_l}.
-An estimation of the value of $\lambda_{2,m}$ can be obtained in a decentralized way by employing a simplified version of the \emph{Decentralized Power Iteration algorithm} proposed in~\cite{2010-YanFreGorLynSriSuk} without the deflation step (since $\lambda_{2,m}$ is the smallest eigenvalue of the matrix $M_m$, which in fact does not possess an structural eigenvalue in zero as it is for $L$).
+An estimation of the value of $\lambda_{2,m}$ can be obtained in a decentralized way by employing a simplified version of the \emph{Decentralized Power Iteration algorithm} proposed in~\cite{2010-YanFreGorLynSriSuk} without the deflation step (since $\lambda_{2,m}$ is the smallest eigenvalue of the matrix $\BoldM_m$, which in fact does not possess a structural eigenvalue in zero as it is for $\BoldL$).
+It is well known that a possible issue of the power iteration is the speed of convergence for large networks.
+For static network this does not represent a problem since the distributed power iteration can be run just once at the beginning before starting the task.
+The method can be still applied for a slowly time-varying network if the parameters (e.g., the gains) of the distributed power iteration are tuned in advance depending on the variability and the speed of the network (see, e.g.,~\cite{2013e-RobFraSecBue} for a use of the distributed power iteration in the case of time-varying graphs).

+\AFc{Qui un reviewer dice che la power iteration si sa che è lenta, e che quindi non si addice al nostro problema che deve essere risolto online con grafo tempo-variante. e poi fa queste domande:\\ - How fast and how accurate can each agent estimate the performance metric?\\ - What happens if different agents have different estimates of the performance metric?Would the estimation error results in a contradiction between different agents as what leader should be chosen?\\ - How to guarantee that all agents agree on the solution to the optimization problem?}

+\AFc{Un altro reviewer dice: \emph{The distributed algorithm is required to compute $\lambda_2$ but this must be expensive if the network is large.
+I wonder if the time delay for making this computation is considered in the simulation, the performance will be the same.}}